simplyunix/MIGRATE_NIM-MASTER-AIX7100_TO_AIX7200/README.md

 1. Enter 1 to define the system console
 2. Enter 1 for English install
 3. Choose the correct disk
->>> 2 Change/Show Installation Settings and Install
+- 2 Change/Show Installation Settings and Install
-Choose 1 System Settings
+--> Choose 1 System Settings
-Choose 3 >>> 3 Migration Install
+--> Choose 3 [3 Migration Install]
-Here choose the correct disk
+- [Here choose the correct disk!
+Choosing the correct disk is critical for roll back]

 4. Migration install
-Choose to continue Install Choose 0
+- Choose to continue Install Choose 0

 5. On the VIOS load the CD/DVD2
-$ loadopt -f disk base_AIX72_TL5_CD2 -vtd vhost10
+- $ loadopt -f disk base_AIX72_TL5_CD2 -vtd vhost10
-6. Press Enter now and the Migration will continue
+- 6. Press Enter now and the Migration will continue